websight-io/docs/docs/docs/developers/development/wcm-mode/index.md

 ## Overview

-Web Content Management mode (WCM mode) is information related to requests about how the requested content will be used - mode of using the content.
+Web Content Management mode (WCM mode) is information related to requests about how the content is requested - mode of using the content.

 Available modes are: